The More You Know iPhone, the Better it Gets!

 Groups

-Both types of groups are best to quickly find one or more of its members by perusing a shorter list of names, and for sending personalized emails, organizing events with RSVP invites, requesting contact info updates, printing shipping labels, sharing or importing related people, and completing other similar tasks.
+You can create permanent groups of related people and companies in seconds.
+Groups are best to quickly find one or more of its members by perusing a shorter list of names, sending personalized emails, organizing events with RSVP invites, requesting contact info updates, printing shipping labels, sharing or importing related people, and completing other similar tasks.

 iCloud